sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/dashboards.md

 <br />

-#### otel-collector: otel-span-refused
+#### otel-collector: otel_span_refused

 <p class="subtitle">Spans that the receiver refused</p>

-								Shows the rate of spans accepted by the configured reveiver
+								Shows the amount of spans that have been refused by a receiver.

+								A Trace is a collection of spans.
+A Span represents a unit of work or operation.
+Spans are the building blocks of Traces.

+ 								Spans can be rejected either due to a misconfigured receiver or receiving spans in the wrong format.
+The log of the collector will have more information on why a span was rejected.
+								For more information on tracing and configuration of a OpenTelemetry receiver see https://opentelemetry.io/docs/collector/configuration/#receivers.

 This panel has no related alerts.